OasisLMF/OasisLMF/docs/correlation_methodology.md

 An item group by default represents a single physical risk with one or more coverages and perils at a location, unless;

-• specified differently in model settings json (e.g., group by areaperil, group by postcode, etc.)
+* specified differently in model settings json (e.g., group by areaperil, group by postcode, etc.)
-• overridden by the user through the CorrelationGroup field in the OED location file
+* overridden by the user through the CorrelationGroup field in the OED location file
-• the risk is disaggregated and multiple subrisks are assigned the same group_id
+* the risk is disaggregated and multiple subrisks are assigned the same group_id (using the exposure pre-analysis options)

 All items that share the same group_id are fully correlated, meaning that the same random number is used to sample loss from the respective effective damage cdfs.
 This includes multiple coverages and perils of a single physical risk, and multiple coverages and perils of multiple subrisks (in the case of disaggregated risks for example, or generally whenever the group_id is set to represent multiple physical risks).

-### Example item groups for two physical risks
+#### Example item groups for two physical risks

 | Item_id | Peril code   |  Coverage   | Location     | Group_id     |
 |:--------|--------------|-------------| -------------|-------------:|